 Tender and juicy chicken breasts are stuffed to the brim with everyone’s forever favorite dip: spinach artichoke.
 Fresh mozzarella, tangy goat cheese, and grated parmesan elevate this dish to cheesy perfection.
-Pull up a chair, grab a fork and delight yourself in one of the best Spinach Artichoke Stuffed Chicken Breast recipes.
+Pull up a chair, grab a fork and delight yourself in one of the best Stuffed Chicken Breast Recipe.

 The BEST way to turn boring boneless chicken breasts into one spectacular dinner entrée for your family begins with a cheesy spinach artichoke dip which is enveloped by juicy and perfectly seared breasts of chicken.
 This indulgent dish will have you reaching for the recipe over and over to plate and serve on your table any day of the week.

 So … let’s get this show on the road because I’m definitely in “hungry” mode.

 Squeeze all the liquid out of the artichokes and thawed spinach: I can’t emphasize this step of the recipe enough.
 It will either make or break the finished dish.

 You’ll want to completely thaw the spinach otherwise it will hold on to liquid and release it when cooking.
 Once it is thawed, drain what you can in a wire mesh strainer.
 Do the same with the canned artichokes in another smaller strainer.
 Using your hands press down on both the spinach and artichokes releasing as much liquid as possible through the strainer.

 Next, chop the artichokes and use cheese cloths to squeeze all the remaining liquid out of these two ingredients.
 You want them to be as dry as you can get them.
 Twist and squeeze them several times.
 If you don’t have cheesecloth, you can use a good amount of heavy-duty paper towels, which I’ve done before and it works fine.